gasflux/gasflux/README.md

 It's highly recommended to use a virtual environment to manage dependencies.
 If you're not currently using one, [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) is a good option.

-Then run `pip install -r requirements.txt` and `pip install -r requirements-dev.txt` to install the required dependencies.
+Then run `pip install -r requirements.txt` and `pip install -r dev-requirements.txt` to install the required dependencies.

 User requirements.txt is generated using `pigar generate` rather than `pip freeze`.